 Medical Malpractice and Other Injuries in Indianapolis

-Since this blog was posted, Indiana lawmakers have enacted changes in Indiana’s Medical Malpractice Law.
+Since this page was posted, Indiana lawmakers have enacted changes in Indiana’s Medical Malpractice Law.
 To learn more about changes that benefit Indiana’s residents, visit our blog, 2016 Update on Indiana’s Medical Malpractice Act.

 Take action when medical professionals fail to provide proper care

 When you seek care at a hospital, clinic or other medical facility, you expect medical professionals to provide you with the proper care to help you recover.
 That does not always happen, and if you or a loved one has suffered due to medical malpractice, speak with the skilled medical malpractice lawyers in Indianapolis right away.
 At Ward & Ward, we have years of experience in medical malpractice law and are ready to help you seek compensation for your injuries or medical conditions.

 The emotional, mental and physical impact of medical malpractice can be devastating to you or a loved one, yet the Indiana Medical Malpractice Act places a cap on malpractice claims in an effort to keep insurance rates low.
 This law also includes the following stipulations:

 With few exceptions, medical malpractice claims must be filed within two years from the alleged act.

 The law does not require physicians to have malpractice insurance, but they must have it to qualify for the capped liability law.

 Patients must file their complaint with the Indiana Department of Insurance and have their cases reviewed before they can sue.
 This panel determines if the case will go to court.